Demurrage Payments in Kuwait

 From our experience, parties in the international shipping market should not only rely on the stated article clauses but consult legal professionals to formulate contracts, which may fit the parties expectations.
 The dynamicity and the uncertainty of the shipping industry deem it difficult for parties to comprehend the future hindrances that may arise during the bill of lading.
 Further, the document(s) including the bill of lading should be read thoroughly as any minor mistake could lead to serious, expensive problems in the future.

-This article was originally written by Kevin Paul with further contributions from George SK and Jay.
+This article was originally written by Kevin Paul with further contributions from Jay.

 Tax Global Guide 2016-17 Volume 1: Tax on Corporate Transactions in the United Arab Emirates